pmenzel/download-refseq-genomes/README.md

 # Download RefSeq genomes by taxon id

-This script downloads all bacterial, Archaeal, or viral genomes (as gbff.gz files) from the NCBI FTP server that belong to the taxonomy sub-tree denoted by the taxon id given as argument.
+This script downloads all bacterial, Archaeal, or viral genomes from the NCBI FTP server that belong to the taxonomy sub-tree denoted by the taxon id given as argument.

 For example: